We all want to make better buying decisions. It’s just…well, why is ethical fashion so expensive? The answer? It’s complicated….

 This most certainly was not the case in Rana Plaza, Bangladesh, where workers who were piecing clothing together for the likes of Benetton and other big Western fashion brands burned to death after being locked inside to keep employees from leaving the terrible conditions there.

-Ethical fashion brands whose production teams are working abroad will spend money on inspectors who pay surprise visits to factories overseas to learn how the employees there are really being treated – and that cost is passed on to us, too.
+Ethical fashion brands whose production teams are working abroad will spend money on inspectors who pay surprise visits to factories overseas to learn how the employees there are really being treated.
+And that (rather significant) cost is passed on to us, too.
+Which is another reason why ethical fashion is so expensive

 Larger Companies, Larger Savings